SPI Communication Protocol

 Is SPI hot-swappable for modular robot parts?

-Generally, no. Standard SPI does not specify hot-swap capabilities, and connecting devices while powered can cause electrical spikes or latch-up conditions.
-For modular AGV payloads, you should use isolation buffers or specialized connectors designed for hot-plugging.
+Generally, no. Standard SPI skips hot-swap features, and plugging in powered devices can spark electrical glitches or latch-ups.
+For modular AGV payloads, use isolation buffers or hot-plug-friendly connectors.

 Does SPI have built-in error checking?